 I know in my heart that I will return to River Cottage some day, and hopefully I will bring my husband to one of the dining events.
 It’s such a hub of activity: as well as regular dinners there are classes covering everything from Christmas curing to seashore foraging.
 I really fancy getting an insight into butchery with their ‘pig in a day’ course (maybe Santa is reading this!).

-For now I am planning some tasty treats for my Boxing Day buffet and looking ahead to my next road trip with Jane and Rachel aka HodgePodgeDays and Vintage Folly– the perfect foodie road trip companions!
+For now I am planning some tasty treats for my Boxing Day buffet and looking ahead to my next road trip with Jane and Rachel aka HodgePodgeDays and Marvelous Mrs P – the perfect foodie road trip companions!
 Click the links and check out their takes on the day, but be warned, we have car selfies in there too!